Julius Cole Rassin, smiling with his banjo: polaroid with his name and dates handwritten below the photo, resting on a dark wood desk.

 The people who kept his music moving.

-Cole's Mother
+Julius Cole's Mother

 Mary Jones

-Cole's Friend
+Julius Cole's Friend

 Hannah Kol

 Nashville-based singer-songwriter.
-Took six of Cole's unfinished songs into a Nashville studio and released them as the Sunny Day album.
+Took six of Julius Cole's unfinished songs into a Nashville studio and released them as the Sunny Day album.
 Co-founder.

 Keep his music moving.

 Every gift places an instrument in a therapy room, funds a therapist's grant, or seats a donor at the Nov 6 event.
-Cole's songs keep reaching people.
+Julius Cole's songs keep reaching people.
 Your gift is what keeps them reaching.